karmi/retire/README.markdown

     $ rails new searchapp -m https://github.com/karmi/tire/raw/master/examples/rails-application-template.rb

-For the rest, let's suppose you have an `Article` class in your Rails application.
+For the rest of us, let's suppose you have an `Article` class in your _Rails_ application.

 To make it searchable with _Tire_, just `include` it:

 ```ruby